-There is absolutely no shortage of things to do and experience in Hong Kong, with everything from the views from the breathtaking Victoria Peak after journeying the ridiculously steep original trams, Happy Valley horse racing, brimming with westerners and of course a long list of stunning hikes.
+There is absolutely no shortage of things to do and experience in Hong Kong, with everything from views from the breathtaking Victoria Peak after journeying the ridiculously steep trams, Happy Valley horse racing, and of course a long list of stunning hikes.
 Simply exploring each district in Hong Kong is an experience, which each exuding a different vibe.
-The streets of Sai Ying Pun can seem a grungy mix of neon signs and 7-elevens whilst Central is a jigsaw of Prada, Chanel and Balenciaga, overlooking the harbour hosting impromptu karaoke.
-Originally leased to Britain following the first Opium War, Kowloon and it's collection of New Territories which encompasses Hong Kong, is an economical and social cosmopolitan of Asia.
+The streets of Sai Ying Pun are a gritty mix of neon signs and 7-elevens whilst Central is a jigsaw of Prada, Chanel and Balenciaga, overlooking the harbour hosting impromptu karaoke.
+Originally leased to Britain following the first Opium War, Kowloon and its collection of New Territories which encompasses Hong Kong, is an economical and social cosmopolitan of Asia.
 Whilst Hong Kong has evolved separately to China under its British reign, it was handed back in 1997 but under the 'One Country, Two Systems' principle, which meant that Hong Kong became a S.A.R retaining its own currency, economics and government.
-Although profoundly different to China, Hong Kong is not entirely Westernised and is still a wonderful blend of exotic Asian culture and edgy, urban development, boasting an iconic skyline and colourful traditions.
+Although profoundly different to China, Hong Kong is not entirely westernised and is still a wonderful blend of exotic Asian culture and edgy, urban development, boasting an iconic skyline and colourful traditions.

 Currency: Hong Kong Dollars HKD